 Once approved, researchers set up a time to visit the RDC to do their analysis under the supervision of Federal Census employees on site.
 The products of this analysis are screened so that only certain information can be taken back with the researcher (e.g., tables of results or figures).

-Access to the Great Plains Federal Statistical Research Data Center for UI researchers is currently provided at no additional charge.
+Access to the Central Plains Federal Statistical Research Data Center for UI researchers is currently provided at no additional charge.

 Contact the ISRC through our general email address at email@example.com.